The training modules are designed to support you with implementing the CIOS PSHE Curriculum in your school.

 This will open a new window asking you to enter the password.
-This was sent with the education bulletin on Monday 29th June but should you not know what this is the Healthy Schools team can help.
+This was sent with the education bulletin on Monday 29th June but is also in the handbook which is available on request from Healthy Schools.

 The support slides on offer support the training modules and are not a replacement.
 You are required to complete each module fully.

 Once you have finished the modules, please complete the short evaluation questionnaire.